taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 #### TensorFlow & Keras

->An open-source software library developed by Google for machine learning and artificial intelligence, particularly for deep learning.
+>TensorFlow is an open-source software library developed by Google for machine learning and artificial intelligence, particularly for deep learning.
 It provides tools and resources for building and training neural networks and other machine learning models.
 TensorFlow is widely used in various applications, including image recognition, natural language processing, and recommendation systems.

 - [TensorFlow](https://www.tensorflow.org/).
 An end-to-end platform for machine learning.
 - [TensorFlow Tutorial - Tutorialspoint](https://www.tutorialspoint.com/tensorflow/index.htm)